 GUITAR | BASS | BANDS

 Doug Cartwright is a freelance guitar player and producer living in Willesden Green, North West London.
 He is a BMus(Hons) Popular Music Performance graduate and holds a Level 6 Licentiate Diploma in Music Teaching.

 In 2006 he founded the heavy metal band Beneath Dead Waves, which was described by Kerrang! as “so talented it”s like they’re taking the mick”.
-The band released their album ‘Inertia’ in 2014, which Metal Hammer magazine in the UK praised as delivering “metal anthems executed with brainbursting technicality”.
+The band released their album ‘Inertia’ in 2014, which Metal Hammer praised as delivering “metal anthems executed with brainbursting technicality”.
 The band played shows in support of the album throughout most of 2014, supporting established acts including Monuments, Intronaut and Scale the Summit, before dissolving in the spring of 2015.

 An experienced tutor, Doug teaches music both privately and at The Rhythm Studio, a music school based in Kensington & Chelsea College, as well as working as a contributor for the internationally acclaimed Guitar Interactive Magazine.
 In addition to The Rhythm Studio, he’s also written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar.
 Doug estimates he has helped more than 500 people to learn the guitar since 2004 in one-to-one and small group classes.